NucleusPowered/site-v1/docs/modules/kit.md

 ## Creating and Managing Kits

-To create a kit:
+To create a kit you can either:

-* Change your inventory to be the contents of the kit.
+* Run `/kit create [name]`.
+This will open an inventory window that allows you to add items to the kit like you would add items to a chest.
-* Run `/kit add [name]`, where the `name` is the name of the kit you want to create.
+* Change your inventory to be the contents of the kit and run `/kit add [name]`, where the `name` is the name of the kit you want to create.
 This will create the kit with the contents of your inventory.

 To set the cooldown on the kit, run `/kit setcooldown [name] [time]`, where the time interval is the format of the [Timespan Argument](../arguments.html#timespan),